How we’re building product analytics that everyone can trust, use, and afford

 We plan to do more in the new year, like redesigning our columnar format to support better predicate pushdowns, more advanced encoding strategies, better compression, and dynamic predicate ordering.
 We expect these investments to add up to another leap in performance and, in turn, an opportunity for us to save our customers both time and money.

-We’ll publish more posts over the next couple months detailing the progress we’re making in building the most powerful product analytics that everyone can trust, use, and afford.
-Stay tuned to our blog for the latest news, and if you’re interested in learning more in the meantime, I’m hosting an AMA with our Director of Product Vijay Jayaram on December 13 from 4 to 4:30 pm PT.
-You can sign up here or sign up for Mixpanel for free.
+We’ll continue to publish more posts detailing the progress we’re making in building the most powerful product analytics that everyone can trust, use, and afford.
+Stay tuned to our blog for the latest news.
+And if you haven’t already, sign up for Mixpanel for free to experience what we’re building!